ppy/osu-wiki/wiki/Tournaments/OMIC/2019_4K/en.md

 - The scoring system for this tournament is Score V2.
 - Mappool for each round will be **announced by the staff** every Sunday after the previous round is over.
 - All players should **download all maps** for the mappool before the match starts.
-- If there is no referee during the match time, please inform the **Organizer staff**.
+- If there is no referee during the match time, please inform the **organizer staff**.
 - Participants are expected to **show up on time** according to the schedule.
 - The staff can only give a delay of **10 minutes**.
-- If a player has a connection problem that they left the match, then the decision will be **determined by the referee** which is **absolute**.
+- If a player has a connection problem, the result of which is them disconnecting from the match, then the decision will be **determined by the referee** which is **absolute**.
 - Players must follow the [rules](/wiki/Rules) that has been set by the game.

 ### Match Regulations

 - All players who follow and fulfill all the registration requirements of this tournament will enter the Qualifiers round.
 - Each lobby contains a maximum of 8 players in the Qualifiers round.
-- Players are allowes to use visual mods such as (HD), Flashlight (FL), Fade In (FI), and Mirror (MR).
+- Players are allowed to use visual mods such as (HD), Flashlight (FL), Fade In (FI), and Mirror (MR).
 - Players will play 2 maps for a warm-up session that had been selected by the player that rolled the highest.
-- **Babak Kualifikasi**
+- **Qualifiers round**
 - The maximum number of players to enter the next round is 56 players.
-- In the Qualifiers round there will be 4 maps in the mappool that have different skillsets, all of these maps will be created by the mappool selector.
+- In the Qualifiers round there will be 4 maps in the mappool that have different skillsets, all of these maps will be selected by the mappool selector.
 - All players will have 2 chances to play in each map, which means a total of 8 songs played.
-- The highest score played for each beatmap will be accounted and the Qualifiers score will be accumulated based on the comparison of scores of other players.
+- The highest score played for each beatmap will be counted and the Qualifiers score will be accumulated based on the comparison of scores of other players.
 - After the Qualifiers round ends there will be a distribution of players based on seed.
   - The function of seed is for the distribution of the next round, where players are randomized based on different seed.
   - Seed distribution based on position in the Qualifiers :